Child standing on viewing platform overlooking a waterfall within the trees

 Distance: 4 miles

 Terrain: Well defined footpaths, and clear signposting.
 Some ascent (700 feet).
 Can be muddy and uneven underfoot, so walking boots/ or sturdy footwear is a must.
-APRIL 2024 UPDATE: Have regard to the previous warning about excessive and slippery mud located next to the steep unguarded drop of the falls.
-In the current extreme conditions it is not advisable to walk this route.
+APRIL 2024 UPDATE: After an extensive period of excessive rainfall, this route was so muddy that it was treacherous.
+However.

 Where to park for Aysgill Force: The Pay and Display at Hawes either on Gayle Lane or Market Place.
 There is also some free parking on Market Place, but you have to get lucky to grab a space there!